google/comprehensive-rust/src/chromium/adding-third-party-crates/reviews-and-audits.md

   that might have been maliciously inserted.
 (You can't realistically aim for 100% perfection here: there's often just too much code.)

-These are just guidelines - you should satisfy yourself however you see fit.
+These are just guidelines - work with reviewers from `security@chromium.org` to work out the right way to become confident of the crate.

 [0]: https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/rust.md#Third_party-review
 [1]: https://mozilla.github.io/cargo-vet/